mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Another example is to carefully watch the gradients in a certain section.

 Like ICC, the LUT Docker allows you to create a profile of sorts for your device.
-In this case it's the 'lut', which stands for 'Look Up Table', and which can be added to OCIO by modifying the configuration file.
+In this case it's the 'LUT', which stands for 'Look Up Table', and which can be added to OCIO by modifying the configuration file.
 When OCIO is turned on, the configuration in :menuselection:`Settings --> Configure Krita --> Color Management` is turned off, unless you are using the :guilabel:`Internal` color engine.

 In summary
 ----------